pixdoet/saburokku-2012/README.md

 ## How to setup
 Run `docker-compose up -d` inside the root of this repository.

-Wait for it to compile everything, then tada.
+Wait for it to compile everything, then go to http://localhost:8080.

+The default username & password is root.
+Host is `mysql`.

+Import the SQL file in `sql_setup` and you are basically finished with the setup.

+## Important Information
 - Web server: localhost:8000
 - PHPMyAdmin: localhost:8080
   - username: root